guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

  - 1stFlrSF Vs TotalBsmtSF
 	 - 1stFlrSF dropped

-Before advancing to categorical variables, let´s take a look at nulls
+Before advancing to categorical variables, letÂ´s take a look at nulls
 #### Null Variable Analysis
 The null analysis is a very important step on data analysis.
-In this part we will find out if we have some variables with such a high amount of nulls that they can´t even be used.
+In this part we will find out if we have some variables with such a high amount of nulls that they canÂ´t even be used.
 In this step we will also define the rules for null imputation for all the variables.
 Although the act of using test data to analyze data and create null imputation rules can be considered data leakage, it's a common practice in Kaggle competitions in order to achieve better results.
 In real world modelling it would not be used, but for this specific case we are going to use.
  The graph below shows bars with the number of no null observations per variable.
 Each bar represents the number of not null observartion for each variable (higher bars are better).
 We will present only the variables that have at least 1 null observation:
  ![Nulls per variable](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/nulls%20per%20variable.png)
 As we can see there is much work to be done on null imputation but the rules will be covered later on Data Preprocessing section.

 #### Categorical Variables Analysis
 The objective of the catagorical variable analysis is to identify variables that can explain the target.
-Also, it´s very important to identify if the data is not concentrated on only one category or if the categorical has only one category.
+Also, itÂ´s very important to identify if the data is not concentrated on only one category or if the categorical has only one category.
 Since the number of categorical variables is too high and all of the analysis is in the data_exploration.ypnb file, we will cover only the some findings about the categorical variables in this section:

 ##### Alley Analysis
 ![enter image description here](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/Alley.png)
-It´s clear that houses with paved alley have higher prices
+ItÂ´s clear that houses with paved alley have higher prices
 ##### Central Air Analysis
 ![enter image description here](https://raw.githubusercontent.com/guilhermemarson/udacity/master/ames_house_prices/documentation/img/CentralAir.png)
 The same can be said about houses with central air conditioning